COSBlab/IPL-workshop/README.md

 * [SAbDab](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab): database containing all the antibody structures available in the PDB

 **Note** The AlphaFold3 server requires opening an account.
 Please make sure you set this up before joining the workshop.
+For HADDOCK, we will provide credentials to use the server.
+However, please consider opening your own account prior to the meeting.

 ## Program of the workshop
 **L**: lecture; **P**: practical